 Click Configure SAML Service Provider.

-(Optional) Select Perform signed authentication requests to enforce SSO private key signature and identity provider validation.
+(Optional) Select Perform signed authentication requests to enforce single sign-on private key signature and identity provider validation.

 (Optional) Select Require signed assertions to validate the origin of signed responses.